ahmedargoubi/soc-lab-repo/reports/phase-b-hardening/config/phase-b-brute-force-blocking.md

 1. **Wazuh** detects the brute-force pattern in near real time.
 2. **Shuffle** (SOAR) receives the alert, validates it, and automatically blocks the attacker's IP at the target host.
-3. **TheHive** automatically receives the alert as a case-management ticket, so a human analyst still reviews, documents, and formally closes the incident — automation handles containment speed, the analyst handles judgment and record-keeping.
+3. **TheHive** turns the qualifying alert into a case-management ticket, so a human analyst still reviews, documents, and formally closes the incident — automation handles containment speed, the analyst handles judgment and record-keeping.
 4. The analyst is notified by **email** the moment the block happens.

 > **Architecture note:** the original design considered blocking the
 > attacker at the network edge (OPNsense firewall alias).
-During
+The pipeline that
-> implementation, the pipeline was built and fully tested using **Wazuh's
+> was actually built and fully tested blocks the attacker's IP directly on
-> native Active Response** (`firewall-drop0`) to block the attacker's IP
+> the targeted host via **Wazuh's native Active Response**
-> directly on the targeted host via `iptables`.
-This was proven to work
+> (`firewall-drop0` / `iptables`).
+This was proven end-to-end (detection →
-> end-to-end (detection → block → verified loss of connectivity from the
+> block → verified loss of connectivity from the attacker).
+OPNsense-level
-> attacker).
-OPNsense-level blocking is documented as a **future
+> blocking is documented as a **future enhancement** in Section 8, rather
-> enhancement** in Section 9, rather than described here as implemented,
+> than described here as implemented.
-> since it was not part of the tested configuration.

 ### High-level flow (as implemented)